Machine learning many-body potentials for charged colloids in primitive 1:1 electrolytes: Model and Methods

-The training data required to construct an effective machine-learned (ML) colloidal potential is obtained from molecular dynamics (MD) simulations using the primitive model.
-In particular, the ML potential is trained on the average PM force ${\bf F}^{PM}_i$ on colloid $i=1,\dots,N$ in specific colloid configurations $\{{\bf R}\}$, where the averaging is performed over the ion degrees of freedom of the primitive model.
-Each training set consists of configurations sampled at colloid packing fractions within the range $\eta \in [0.001, 0.45]$, while keeping $Z$, $\sigma_i/\sigma$, $\sigma/\lambda_B$, and $\beta\mu$ fixed.
 To initialize a simulation with given particle sizes, colloid valency, and temperature, we begin by randomly placing $N$ colloids and $N_-=ZN$ charge-neutralizing counterions in a cubic box of length $L = V^{1/3}$, while preventing hard-sphere overlaps between particles and where $V$ is chosen such that the desired packing fraction $\eta = (\pi \sigma^3/6)N/L^3$ is obtained.
-The data-generating primitive model simulations involve a fixed number of $N$ colloids and are performed using the LAMMPS software package.\cite{LAMMPS} The equations of motion are integrated using Verlet integration, and the Nos\'{e}-Hoover thermostat ensures that the temperature stays constant at $k_B T /\epsilon = 1.0$.\cite{FrenkelenSmit} The long-range Coulombic interactions are computed using the particle-particle-particle-mesh (PPPM) Ewald summation method.\cite{Hockney1988} Periodic boundary conditions are applied to mimic bulk behavior.
+The data-generating primitive model simulations involve a fixed number of $N$ colloids and are performed using the LAMMPS software package.\cite{LAMMPS} The equations of motion are integrated using the Verlet algorithm, and the Nos\'{e}-Hoover thermostat is employed to maintain a constant temperature of $k_B T /\epsilon = 1.0$, with a relaxation time of $0.05 \tau_{MD}$, where $\tau_{MD} =\sqrt{m \sigma^2/(k_B T)}$.\cite{FrenkelenSmit} The long-range Coulombic interactions for distances $R > 2.5\sigma$ are computed using the particle-particle-particle-mesh (PPPM) Ewald summation method, with a target relative force error of $10^{-4} k_BT/\sigma$.\cite{Hockney1988} Periodic boundary conditions are applied to mimic bulk behavior.
 Below, we distinguish between the salt-free limit $\exp{[\beta\mu]} \rightarrow 0$, which we will also refer to as the asymmetric electrolyte because only colloids and counterions are present, and the case with added salt, where pairs of counterions and coions are inserted into or removed from the simulation box using a Grand Canonical Monte Carlo scheme controlled by the salt chemical potential $\beta \mu$.\cite{FrenkelenSmit}

 Within this Grand Canonical Monte Carlo scheme, ions are inserted as charge-neutral counterion-coion pairs that are initially placed at a distance of $0.1 \sigma$ so they lie close to one another but do not interact through the WCA-potential, as all ions have a diameter $\sigma_i = 0.05\sigma$ in the simulations performed in this paper.
 The acceptance rate for inserting or removing ion pairs depends on two factors.
 The first is the difference in potential energy $\mathcal{U}$ of adding or removing an ion pair.
 If the energy cost of insertion or removal is low (or even negative), it is more likely to be accepted.
 The second factor is the chemical potential $\mu$ of the salt pair.
 Within the implemented Grand Canonical Monte Carlo framework, the insertion or removal of an ion pair is accepted with probabilities